 This year, as we continue with the conversation and as a reflection of the program work that we are engaged in, our thematic message is ‘Be informed, take action!’.
 Click here for additional resources.

 Approximately 1 out of every 10 women of childbearing age have endometriosis and 176 million women worldwide live with endometriosis.

 Our overall intended outcome is to see an environment in Kenya where endometriosis is included in the reproductive health agenda.
 This should be evidenced at the very minimum by the availability of gynecologists’ (qualified to undertake laparoscopic surgery) in each of the 47 counties level 5/6 hospitals.
 The output is expected to be increased access (number of women accessing medical care) and lowered costs (consultation, medication, and laparoscopy) in respect to endometriosis treatment and management in Kenya.
 At Endo Sisters East Africa Foundation, we continue to actively create awareness among young girls and adolescents and influence the Education sector through both our Endometriosis and other menstrual disorders Wellness training and outreach program.

-In terms of our regional East Africa focus, we are currently engaged in talks and exploring various collaboration opportunities with organizations in the East African region to help advance the agenda on endometriosis awareness.
+In terms of our regional East Africa focus, we are currently collaborating with organizations in both Rwanda and Ethiopia as well as exploring various collaboration opportunities with organizations within the Eastern African region to help advance the agenda on endometriosis and other menstrual disorders awareness.